-For the three months ended April 30, 2020 and 2019, FreshRealm incurred losses totaling \$5.1 million and \$7.4 million.
-For the six months ended April 30, 2020 and 2019, FreshRealm incurred losses totaling \$14.4 million and \$18.7 million.
+For the three months ended July 31, 2020 and 2019, FreshRealm incurred losses totaling \$4.9 million and \$6.2 million.
+For the nine months ended July 31, 2020 and 2019, FreshRealm incurred losses totaling \$19.3 million and \$25.0 million.
 Effective December 16, 2018, FreshRealm completed a "check the box" tax election to change their entity classification for tax purposes to that of a corporation.
 To effect this change, FreshRealm, among other things, amended its operating agreement to eliminate the appropriate language related to the flow-through tax consequences of its prior tax status (Seventh Amended and Restated LLC Agreement) and checked the appropriate box on Form 8832 which it then filed with the Internal Revenue Service (IRS).
 As a result, losses incurred by FreshRealm from November 1, 2018 to December 15, 2018 were recorded in accordance with FASB Accounting Standards Codification ("ASC") 810, ASC 323, and ASC 970, which mandate that the recognition of losses for an unconsolidated subsidiary be handled in a manner consistent with cash distributions upon liquidation of the entity when such distributions are different than the investors percentage ownership.
-As such, we recorded 100% of FreshRealm's losses from November 1, 2018 through December 15, 2018 totaling \$4.2 million.
+As such, we recorded 100% of FreshRealm's losses from November 1, 2018 through December

+15, 2018 totaling \$4.2 million.
 Losses incurred by FreshRealm from December 16, 2018 to January 31, 2019 (after the change in tax status was effective) were recorded to reflect our proportionate share of FreshRealm losses which totaled \$2.7 million.
 As a result, we realized total losses of \$6.9 million in our first fiscal quarter of 2019.
-During our first fiscal quarter of 2020, we recorded losses of approximately \$3.5 million, reflecting our proportionate share of FreshRealm losses.
-During our three and six months ended April 30, 2020, we recorded losses of approximately \$1.9 million and \$5.4 million, reflecting our proportionate share of FreshRealm losses.
+During our first and second fiscal quarter of 2020, we recorded losses of approximately \$3.5 million and \$1.9 million, reflecting our proportionate share of FreshRealm losses.
+During our three and nine months ended July 31, 2020, we recorded losses of approximately \$1.8 million and \$7.2 million, reflecting our proportionate share of FreshRealm losses.
 As a result of FreshRealm's recent change in tax status (described above), future operating results for FreshRealm will be allocated to its owners based on ownership percentage.
+See Note 18 for more information on the reserve for collectability recorded on FreshRealm's Note receivable and impairment charge recorded on the investment.

-As of April 30, 2020, and October 31, 2019, we have note receivables from FreshRealm totaling \$34.0 million and \$35.2 million.
+As of July 31, 2020, and October 31, 2019, we have note receivables from FreshRealm totaling \$34.2 million and \$35.2 million.
 See Note 4 for further information.
+See Note 18 for further discussion of the reserve for collectability recorded on FreshRealm's Note receivable.

-In the first quarter of fiscal 2019, FreshRealm entered into a supply contract with a large multinational, multichannel retailer.
+In the first quarter of fiscal 2019, FreshRealm entered into a supply contract with a large multinational, multi-channel retailer.
 Calavo co-signed an addendum to this agreement to provide assurance to the customer that Calavo will assume responsibility for performance, in the event that FreshRealm cannot perform, provided that the customer must work in good faith to make reasonable adjustments to logistical elements in the contract, if requested by Calavo.

-Except for the performance guarantee noted above (for which we are unable to quantify our current exposure, if any), our exposure to the obligations of FreshRealm is generally limited to our interests in it.
-We believe our maximum exposure to loss in FreshRealm is the carrying value of our investment and our notes to it, which totaled \$4.6 million and \$34.0 million, as of April 30, 2020.
-See Note 4 for more information.
+Except for the performance guarantee noted above (for which we don't expect to have a significant impact on operations), our exposure to the obligations of FreshRealm is generally limited to our investment.
+See Note 4 and Note 18 for more information.
 Our maximum exposure to loss could increase in the future if FreshRealm receives additional financing (i.e. equity or debt) from Calavo.
-We are under no obligation to provide FreshRealm additional financing.
+We are under no obligation to provide FreshRealm additional financing and we currently have no plans to provide any additional financing to FreshRealm.